Gabo-araya/sgsi_ext/Readme.md

 ## Changes from the previous version
 ### Development containers
-D3PT provides a consistent development experience between platforms by placing the Python environment in a reproducible Docker container that closely matches production.
+DPT provides a consistent development experience between platforms by placing the Python environment in a reproducible Docker container that closely matches production.
 No matter you're using a Mac, Windows or Linux host, the development environment will always be the same.

 This change takes advantage of the VS Code development environments feature, and it has been tested on such.